 Dr Kirkby performed his undergraduate training at the University of Edinburgh where he received a 1st class honours degree in Pharmacology in 2005.
 He remained in Edinburgh to undertake a PhD in the laboratoroes of Prof. David Webb and Dr Patrick Hadoke, studying the roles of the endothelial hormones, particularly endothelin-1, in the response to vascular injury.
 He completed his first post-doctoral training in Edinburgh under the guidance of Dr Patrick Hadoke and Prof Robin Plevin (Strathclyde University) before joining Imperial College in 2010.

-In 2013, in recognition of his post-doctoral success, Dr Kirkby was awarded an Imperial College Junior Research Fellowship and returned in REF2014.
-Most recently, in 2015, he was awarded a highly prestigious British Heart Foundation Intermediate Basic Science Research Fellowship to establish his independent research.
+In 2013, Dr Kirkby was awarded an Imperial College Research Fellowship to develop his independent research and was returned in the REF2014 exercise.
+In 2015, he was awarded a highly prestigious British Heart Foundation Intermediate Basic Science Research Fellowship which was extended in 2020.